 - Dedicated Server — Starting at $99.59 per month

-A2 Hosting has one month, 12-month, 24-month, and 36-month plan options.
+A2 Hosting has one month, 12-month, 24-month, and 36-month contract options.
 To save some money, the long-term contracts provide the best rates.
-But you’ll need to pay upfront in-full.
+However, you have to pay upfront in-full.

 #5 – Hostinger Review — Best Cheap Web Hosting Service Plans